Organ Donation in India: A Gift That Saves Lives

 Kidney

-The most frequently performed transplant procedure, kidney transplantation, can eliminate the need for dialysis and significantly improve the quality of life in patients with end-stage renal disease.
+Kidney transplant surgery eliminates the need for dialysis and significantly improves the quality of life for patients with end-stage kidney disease.

 Heart

-Heart transplantation is critical for patients with advanced heart failure or complex congenital heart conditions when medical therapy is no longer effective.
+A heart transplant is critical for patients with advanced heart failure when medical treatment is no longer effective.

 Lung